-Here are tips to better understand and overcome food cravings so that you can enjoy the foods you eat and feel in control.
+Here are tips to better understand how to stop craving carbs, sweet foods, and more so that you can feel in control of your food choices.

 Food Cravings: Women Vs. Men